 The severity of the offense determines the points assigned; for instance, a speeding ticket may warrant only one point, whereas a DUI conviction could result in six points.

-According to Janet Ruiz, director of Strategic Communications for the Insurance Information Institute, it’s smart to check your California driving record when in doubt.
+According to Janet Ruiz, director of strategic communications for the Insurance Information Institute, it’s smart to check your California driving record when in doubt.

 “It may be important when applying for a job.
 Your driving record will also be considered when you apply for auto insurance and the carrier determines your premium,” Ruiz says.